 It is important to note that the methodology looks solely at the laws in place in a given state and their de jure compliance with the Protected Innocence Legislative Framework at the time of the review.
 This analysis does not review how states enforce or implement their laws, though enforcement is critically important.
-Where obtained, statistics that demonstrate enforcement are noted in the state analysis but are not considered in the grade a state receives due to the inconsistency in content, collection, and maintenance of statistical data from state to state.
-A de facto assessment may be undertaken through the Shared Hope International Rapid Assessment of Domestic Minor Sex Trafficking Methodology and Tool, developed and implemented in fourteen locations around the country with funding from the U.S. Department of Justice (see www.shared-hope.org).

-20 SARA ANN FRIEDMAN, ECPAT-USA, INC., WHO IS THERE TO HELP US?
-HOW THE SYSTEM FAILS SEXUALLY EXPLOITED GIRLS IN THE UNITED STATES: EXAMPLES FROM FOUR AMERICAN CITIES 3 (2005), available at http://ecpatusa.org/wp/wp-content/uploads/2013/08/Who-Is-There-to-Help-Us.3.pdf.
+19 Sara Ann Friedman, Ecpat-Usa, Inc., Who Is There To Help Us?
+How The System Falls Sexually Exploited Girls In The United States: Examples From Four American Crities 3 (2005), available at http://ecpatusa.org/wp/wp-content/uploads/2013/08/Who-Is-There-to-Help-Us.3.pdf.